Changes needed for England U21s' vital European Championship clash with Romania?

 England's defeat to France, along with results in the other groups, mean their fate is now out of their hands.

 They need France to drop points in both of their two remaining fixtures to top Group C, as head-to-head results split teams level on points.
-Or they must hope one of Germany or Austria in Group B suffer a defeat or two draws to prevent them from achieving more than the six points left available to England.
+Or they must hope for favourable results in other groups to finish as the best second-placed side.

 England U21 vs Romania U21